luongch/holonow-server/README.md

 - [x] fix bug with shared favorites
 - [ ] pagination videos
 - [x] create interval to update videos instead of on every /live request
+- [ ] use cache for channel profile pics so the channels endpoint doesn't need to be called everytime
 ## Deployment
 - Deployed using Render